Skip to Main Content

 3670

-Description
+Course Description (Combined)

 This course examines the emergence, evolution, varieties, and causes of the systematic exclusion of, and violence towards, populations defined by ethnicity, nationality, or race.
-Initially it examines instances of mass violence within the context of pre-20th Century European imperialism and explores contested categories of ethnicity, nationality, and race.
-The second half explores cases of 20th Century violence involving mass murder, “ethnic cleansing”, and war crimes.
-The course culminates by studying the impact of 21st Century global terrorism, its effects on the Nation-State and its citizens, and the role of the international community in preventing future genocide.
+Initially it examines instances of mass violence within the context of pre-20th-century European imperialism and explores contested categories of ethnicity, nationality, and race.
+The second half explores cases of 20th-century violence involving mass murder, “ethnic cleansing,” and war crimes.
+The course culminates by studying the impact of 21st-century global terrorism, its effects on the nation-state and its citizens, and the role of the international community in preventing future genocide.

-3
+Credit: 3